airbus-seclab/bta/README.rst

 * diff

-  + diff (naive for the moment) between 2 imports at different moments
+  + diff (naive for the moment) between 2 imports at different points in time
   + noise filtering

 .. code-block ::